lsst/dp1_lsst_io/docs/products/calibrations/index.rst

 The "afw ExposureF" calibration products such as the combined bias, dark, and flat have an image plane and a variance plane.

-The pixel data units are ADU (analog-digital units).
+The pixel data units are ADU (analog-to-digital units).

 Metadata
 --------

-"afw ExposureF" calibration frames have a header and bounding box, but no WCS.
+"afw ExposureF" calibration frames have a header and bounding box, but don't have a Wolrd Coordinate Syetem (WCS) object.

 Tutorials
 ---------